ParkitectNexus/ModSettings/README.md

-# BetterPerspective
+# ModSettings

-A flying better perspective camera with easy controls for parkitect!
+A mod for adding the abbilty to add settings for modders!